 $_

-The symbol $_ refers to the absolute file name of the shell or bash script which is being executed as specified in the argument list.
+The symbol $_ refers to the absolute file name of the shell or bash script that is being executed as specified in the argument list.

-6 Examples Related to Using Symbols in Bash Scripts
+6 Examples of Using Different Symbols in Bash Scripts

 In this section, I will list some examples of bash scripts that include bash symbols.
 I hope this section will help to master your skill on Bash symbols and use them efficiently.